 All WMU-Cooley students, both current and transfer, who have completed a minimum of 15 credit hours are eligible for a scholarship from 10 to 50 percent based on their academic achievement.
 Scholarships will be awarded to the top 25 percent of those students who are in good standing in each of the credit hour completed groupings.

 Top 6-10 percent

 Top 11-15 percent

 Top 21-25 percent

 *A student qualifying for both entering and class ranking merit scholarships will be awarded the higher of the two and will retain their highest scholarship amount for the duration of the student's enrollment so long as the student is not subject to sanction under the Honor Code or Disciplinary Procedures.

 Transfer students are eligible for incoming scholarships, with awards based on the highest of the two scholarship calculations.
-In addition, transfer students may also qualify for an Honors Scholarship based upon their class rank at the school from which their transfer occurs.
+In addition, transfer students may also qualify for a Merit Scholarship based upon their class rank at the school from which their transfer occurs.